Baltimore Philatelic Society: Current location

 Membership is open to all persons interested in stamp collecting, world and American postal history, and the local aspects of same.
+The organization actively encourages young people to take up the hobby.

 Publications

 The Society's official journal is the "Baltimore Philatelist" which was first published in 1936.
 The "B.P." journal contains current news of the Society, a calendar of philatelic events, and articles related to postage stamps and postal history, especially with any connections to the city and state which may be submitted by members and non-members.